 WHY AND HOW WE COLLECT PERSONAL DATA

 We hold and process individuals’ personal and sensitive personal data in relation to recruitment and employment.
-We collect and maintain such data in order to meet our legitimate interests as an employer, to comply with statutory requirements and to fulfill individual employment contracts with our employees.
+We collect and maintain such data in order to meet our legitimate interests as an employer, to comply with statutory requirements and to fulfil individual employment contracts with our employees.

 We collect most personal data directly from an individual.
 For example, personal data will be collected when an individual enters into employment with BW, fills in an application form, deals with us over the telephone, sends us a letter or an email, visits our websites or when the individual visits us in person.